microsoft/microsoft-ui-xaml-specs/active/comboboxmultiselect/MultiSelectFunctionalityForComboBox.md

-> See comments in Markdown for how to use this spec template
+See comments in Markdown for how to use this spec template.

+Please see this spec's [Proposal](https://github.com/Microsoft/microsoft-ui-xaml/issues/263) for more details.

+Be aware of the [Proposal](https://github.com/Microsoft/microsoft-ui-xaml/issues/33) and [Spec](https://github.com/Microsoft/microsoft-ui-xaml-specs/blob/user/savoyschuler/comboboxgrouping/active/comboboxgrouping/GroupingSupportInComboBox.md) for adding Grouping Support to ComboBox as these specs must be coordinated.

 <!-- The purpose of this spec is to describe a new feature and
 its APIs that make up a new feature in WinUI. -->